keebio/keebio-docs/docs/iris-rev3-build-guide.md

 Repeat the process for the rest of the plate:
 ![](./assets/images/iris-rev4/IMG_3654.JPG)

+#### Assembly Option!

-(Optional) If you have a acrylic middle layer, insert it now around the standoffs:
+If you have an acrylic middle layer, insert it now around the standoffs:
 ![](./assets/images/iris-rev4/IMG_3655.JPG)

-Put bottom plate on and add screws:
+Put the bottom plate on and add screws:
 ![](./assets/images/iris-rev4/IMG_3656.JPG)

+## Re-Program Board Note

+Oh, looking to re-program your board?
+Never fear!
+Come look [here](https://docs.keeb.io/docs/flashing-firmware/).

+## Rejoice!

+You have a keyboard!
+Savor this moment of victorious keyboard construction.

+Care for [another](https://keeb.io/collections/all) build adventure?